Use Case

 From raw data to display: The role of tone mapping

-HDR sensors like the IMX676 can output high-bit-depth data (e.g., 16-bit Bayer), which preserves full dynamic range across shadow and highlight regions.
+HDR sensors like the IMX676 can output high-bit-depth data (e.g., 16-bit Bayer), which preserves the full dynamic range across shadow and highlight regions.
 Tone mapping compresses this dynamic range non-linearly into 8-bit formats (e.g., Bayer8, RGB, YCbCr) for display on standard monitors.

 In the ace2 IMX676, tone mapping is integrated directly into the camera firmware.
 This allows real-time, natural-looking images without extra host-side processing, especially useful when images are meant for human operators.